Terms & Conditions and Customer Information

 4. Prices and payment terms

-4.1 If not stated otherwise in the Seller's offer, the indicated prices are considered final prices containing the statutory value added tax.
+4.1 If not stated otherwise in the Seller's product description, the indicated prices are considered total purchase prices containing the statutory value-added tax.
 Potential additional shipping costs are stated separately in the respective product description.

-4.3 The Customer can choose from different payment options, which are stated in the Seller's online shop.
+4.3 The payment option(s) is/are stated in the Seller's online shop.

-4.4 If 'prepayment' is agreed upon, payment is due immediately after the conclusion of the contract.
+4.4 If 'prepayment via bank transfer' is agreed upon, payment is due immediately after the conclusion of the contract as long as the parties have not agreed upon a later due date.

 5. Delivery and shipping terms

 5.2 If the transport company returns the products to the Seller because they were unable to deliver them to the Customer, the Customer has to bear the cost of the unsuccessful delivery.
-This does not apply if the Customer did not have control over the circumstance that lead to the inability to deliver or the Customer was temporarily unavailable to accept the offered service, unless the Seller gave adequate notice to the Customer.
+This does not apply if the Customer did not have control over the circumstance that lead to the inability to deliver or the Customer was temporarily unavailable to accept the offered service unless the Seller gave adequate notice to the Customer.
+This does not apply to shipping costs if the Customer effectively exercises his/her right of withdrawal.
+For return charges, if the Customer effectively exercises his/her right of withdrawal, the Seller's cancelation and refund policy applies.

 5.4 The Seller reserves the right to withdraw from the contract in case of incorrect or improper delivery by the Seller's supplier.
 This applies only if non-delivery is not the Seller's fault and the Seller entered into a transaction with the supplier with reasonable care and prudence.
 The Seller will undertake all reasonable efforts to obtain the products.
 In case of nonavailability or only partial availability of the products, the Customer will be notified and reimbursed immediately.